 Want to retire smart and happy?
 Me too.

 I retired on a Thursday.
-On Friday I left for a two-year travel adventure.
-Twenty-one states.
-Eight countries.
+On Friday, I left for a two-year travel adventure.
 It was a heady time.
-(And if it appeals to you, stick to the money side of this blog.)
+A time I spent years preparing for financially.

-Once I fulfilled my travel goals, I began to look for something that would sustain me here at home.
-But I hadn’t a clue what.
+But once it was over, it was really over.
+I needed something that would sustain me here at home.
+I hadn’t a clue what.